5 JS frameworks that serve you well

 A library, on the other hand, is a collection of objects, functions and methods.
 You link your application and library so that you may use the coded functionalities.
 In essence, it’s reusable code that can be shared among applications without having to rewrite it each time.
 Kinda close to the whole framework shebang, which often causes concern over how vague the term is.

 Companies release just a normal library and call it “The EDSEL framework” because it sounds lavish.
-No matter how sob my story is, frameworks/libraries do indeed add value to the development cycle of web-enabled software, however, with so many of them available and new ones coming in; the main question arises “Which one?’
+No matter how sob my story is, JS frameworks/libraries do indeed add value to the development cycle of web-enabled software, however, with so many of them available and new ones coming in; the main question arises “Which one?’
 To aid you with such uncertainties that can keep a man awake through the night, we have narrowed down the top-dogs: React, Angular, Vue, Backbone and Ember.
-Are these really textbook frameworks?
+Are these really textbook JS frameworks?

 Nah, otherwise I wouldn’t have to revisit this, after getting my tech-savvy review from our front-end developers.
 Though, with some libraries here and there, they sure will feel like real ones.
 Consequently, the term framework will be used loosely when talking about these 5 prospects.
 Now, Before we initiate this bloodbath, let’s introduce our contestants properly.